Ontario Provincial Police

 The Ontario Provincial Police (OPP) is the provincial police service of Ontario, Canada.
-Under its provincial mandate, the OPP patrols provincial highways and waterways, protects provincial government buildings and officials, patrols unincorporated areas, and provides support to other agencies.
-The OPP also has a number of local mandates through contracts with municipal governments, where it acts as the local police force and provides front-line services.
+The OPP patrols provincial highways and waterways; protects provincial government buildings and officials, with the exception of the legislative precinct; patrols unincorporated areas in northern Ontario; provides training, operational support, and funding to some Indigenous police forces; and investigates complex or multi-jurisdictional crimes across the province.
+The OPP also has a number of local mandates through contracts with municipal governments and First Nations, where it acts as the local police force and provides front-line services.

-With an annual budget of nearly $1.2 billion, the OPP employed 5,500 uniformed officers, 700 auxiliary officers, and 2,500 civilian employees in 2020, making it the largest police service in Ontario and the second-largest in Canada (after the Royal Canadian Mounted Police).
-The OPP's operations are directed by its commissioner (Thomas Carrique) and it is a part of the Ministry of the Solicitor General.
+With an annual budget of nearly $1.4 billion, the OPP employed more than 6,100 uniformed officers, 500 auxiliary officers, and 2,800 civilian employees in 2023, making it the largest police service in Ontario and the second-largest in Canada (after the Royal Canadian Mounted Police).
+The OPP's operations are directed by its commissioner (Thomas Carrique) and it is a division of the Ministry of the Solicitor General.

 History

 At the First Parliament of Upper Canada in Niagara-on-the-Lake on 17 September 1792, a provision was made for the formation of a "police system".
 Initially, policing jurisdictions were limited to districts, townships, and parishes.
 In 1845, a mounted police service was created to keep the peace in areas surrounding the construction of public works.
 It became the Ontario Mounted Police Force after Canadian Confederation.

 In 1877, the Constables Act extended jurisdiction and gave designated police members authorization to act throughout the province.
 The first salaried provincial constable appointed to act as detective for the government of Ontario was John Wilson Murray, hired on a temporary appointment in 1875 and made permanent upon passage of the 1877 act.
 Murray was joined by two additional detectives in 1897, marking the beginnings of the Criminal Investigation Branch.
 However, for the most part, policing outside of Ontario's cities was non-existent.

 With the discovery of silver in Cobalt and gold in Timmins, lawlessness was increasingly becoming a problem in northern Ontario.
 Police constables were gradually introduced in various areas, until an Order in Council decreed the establishment of a permanent organization of salaried constables designated as the Ontario Provincial Police Force on 13 October 1909.
 It consisted of 45 men under the direction of Superintendent Joseph E. Rogers.
 The starting salary for constables was $400 per annum, increased to $900 in 1912.
 There were many detachments simultaneously founded including Bala, Muskoka, and Niagara Falls.

 In the 1920s, restructuring was undertaken with the passing of the Provincial Police Force Act, 1921.
 The title of the commanding officer was changed to "commissioner" and given responsibility for enforcing the provisions of the Ontario Temperance Act and other liquor regulations.
 Major-General Harry Macintyre Cawthra-Elliot was appointed as the first commissioner.